BDC Hamburger Icon

 TipBottom line

-Instead of changing your fiscal year somewhere down the road, avoid the hassle by making a well-informed decision at the start.
-Do the necessary research and talk to a tax consultant or accounting expert before deciding.
+Instead of changing your fiscal year later, avoid the hassle by making an informed decision from the start.
+Do your research and consult a tax professional or accounting expert before finalizing your fiscal year choice.

 Your fiscal year has broad ramifications